-As an example, I had two 200 watt panels mounted on a boat loader for our camper trailer.
+As an example, I had two 200 watt panels mounted on a Camper Trailer Boat Rack.
 These together will put out a maximum of about 290 watts.

 However, if you cover just three of the little 150 x 150mm squares within one panel, the output drops to below 40 watts.
 That’s right – not even the size of a tea towel and you lose pretty much all of your capacity.

 What this means is that a panel under even a tiny bit of shade really does not much at all.
 The only way you’ll see this is with an amp meter, which you can get off eBay for pretty cheap and do an awesome job.

 Trees will badly hurt your solar, and even though you might appreciate the shade, your solar and battery system may not.
 This is where a portable solar panel is useful, as it allows you to still park in a shady location and to run a lead and panel out into the sun.

 Solar panels are supposed to come with blocking diodes, which are meant to reduce the impact that shade has when a portion of a panel is blocked off.

 You’ll get a variety of different types, quantities and qualities of blocking diodes, and its pretty evident with a lot of panels that they don’t do the job they need to.